Knock Out Headaches & Migraines For Good!

 Water is the #1 Remedy for Headaches

-Although a pain tablet may get rid of the discomfort temporarily, the “cause” is usually a result of dehydration of the brain.
+Although a headache medication may get rid of the discomfort temporarily, it does not get to the main cause of the headache, which is usually dehydration of the brain.

 If you experience a headache, the first thing you should do is immediately drink 1 litre of good clean water as soon as you can.
-Your brain gets first dubs on any water entering the stomach, absorbing it through capillary precipitation right up into the frontal lobes of the brain in quick time!
+Your brain gets first call on any water entering the stomach, absorbing it through a process known as capillary precipitation, where it gets rapidly absorbed into the frontal lobes of the brain.

 There's even medical scientific research that shows that 95% of headaches are caused by dehydration, but no one seems to care.

-When the capillaries and blood vessels don't get enough water to function, they constrict to hold on to the water they have - and this constriction is what causes the pain.
+When the capillaries and blood vessels don't get enough water to function, they constrict to hold on to the water they have - and this constriction is what causes the pain, commonly known as a headache.

-Your body is composed of about 60% water and your brain about 73% water.
+Always remember, that your body is composed of about 60% water and your brain about 73% water, so this should highlight for you just how important drinking enough water every day actually is.

-Make sure the water you drink though is fresh and clean.
-Learn more in my blog, Water: Nature's Best & Why It's Critical to Life
+You can learn more about water in our blog, Water: Nature's Best & Why It's Critical to Life

-In addition to drinking more water to stay hydrated, you can also up your intake of the following high-water-content whole foods:
+In addition to drinking more water to stay hydrated, you should also kick up your intake of high-water-content and magnesium rich fruits and vegetables which include:

 - Green Peppers